Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns SQS queues with specific attributes (DLQ presence, encryption, message count, retention).
-It distinguishes itself from sibling tool get_infra_overview by contrast.
+The description clearly states it returns all SQS queues with specific details (DLQ presence, encryption status, approximate message count, retention days).
+It distinguishes itself from sibling tool get_infra_overview by noting that tool only provides a quick queue count.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.